Regulations and Manuals

 Title 16, Subtitle 11

 The Adequate Public Facilities Ordinance (APFO) provides a growth management process that will enable the County to provide adequate public roads, schools, and other facilities in a timely manner and achieve general plan growth objectives.
 This process is designed to direct growth to areas where adequate infrastructure exists or will exist.
-For more information on Adequate Public Facilities, please visit the Adequate Public Facilities Web Page.
+For more information on Adequate Public Facilities, please visit the Adequate Public Facilities page.

 Title 16, Subtitle 14